BelalAEzzat/umami_prod/README.md

 6. Open the playbook YAML file and update the `hosts` field with the target machine/group name.

 7. *(Optional)* The current playbook configuration creates a backup of the PostgreSQL container every 2 hours at `/home/usr/backup`.
-Modify this location and frequancy according to your preference.
+Modify this location and frequency according to your preference.

 8. Run the playbook using the following command, passing the `.env` file and the target host inventory file: